AP Photo/Michael Conroy

-Anti-gunners are typically so convinced of their righteousness that they can’t imagine losing.
-They’ve set up the NRA as a boogieman primarily because then they have someone to blame for their failures.
+Anti-gunners are so convinced of their righteousness that they can’t imagine losing.
+They’ve set up the NRA as a boogieman so that they have someone to blame for their failures.
 They’re oblivious to the fact that large numbers of people don’t agree with them.

 Further, they don’t understand how those people are distributed.

 You see, they love polls that claim most people want some degree of gun control.
 What they fail to understand is how the American population is distributed.
 For a constitutional amendment, that’s an important fact.
-The majority of the American population are centered in a handful of states.
-Really, a handful of large urban centers, when you get right down to it.
+The majority of the American population is centered in a handful of states.
+A handful of large urban centers, when you get right down to it.

 This is where the anti-gunners delusion comes into play.

-In their mind, that’s precisely what will happen.
-Somewhere in the neighborhood of half the states that voted for President Trump in 2016 will somehow decide to vote in favor of a constitutional amendment permitting gun control simply because.
+In their mind, they believe that somewhere in the neighborhood of half the states that voted for President Trump in 2016 will decide to vote in favor of a constitutional amendment permitting gun control.

 “Tom, if it’s not going to happen, why are you wasting time writing about it?” you may ask.

 I’m writing about it because it betrays the level of self-delusion that exists within the anti-gun movement.
-They’re so convinced that they’re on the “right side of history” that nothing can really stop them indefinitely.
-They forget that they’re highly concentrated in a few places while pro-gun voices are distributed throughout the nation.
+Anti-gunners are so convinced that they’re on the “right side of history” and that nothing can stop them.
+They forget that they’re highly concentrated in a few liberal cities while pro-gun voices are found and heard throughout the nation.
 There are more pro-gun states than anti-gun ones, and that alone would defeat any effort to amend the Second Amendment.

-Anyone with half a brain can see that this is a lost cause, but anti-gunners actually think this is a good idea.
+Anyone with half a brain can see this is a lost cause, but anti-gunners think it’s a good idea.